Hong Kong: Jimmy Lai faces fresh sedition charge | DW | 28.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The jailed Apple Daily founder and six staff members of the tabloid have appeared in court to hear charges of "seditious publications" filed.
+Jailed Apple Daily founder Jimmy Lai and six staff members of the tabloid have appeared in court as prosecutors filed charges of "seditious publications."

 Prosecutors in Hong Kong filed an additional charge of "seditious publications" against jailed media mogul Jimmy Lai on Tuesday.